07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

-1. serial : filter purchases by serial
+1. purchaseSerial : filter shipment items by purchase serial
-2. warehouse : filter by warehouse
+2. user : filter shipment items by the client of the user (required)
-3. user : filter purchases by the client of the user (required)
+3. supplierProductSerial : filter shipment items by supplier product serial
 4. sort : sort the values the only valid values are ASC and DESC, default is ASC
 5. sortColumn : select the value that sorts the list in this case name or user
 6. pageNumber : the page number to select of the list the first is page zero (0) (required)